Simulation of the magnetic Ginzburg-Landau equation via vortex tracking: Numerical scheme and results

+together with the boundary conditions $f_{\epsilon,r_0}(0) = 0$ and $f_{\epsilon,r_0}(r_0) = 1$.
 For finite $r_0$, this equation can be solved numerically with very high precision (\emph{e.g.} using a nonlinear finite element solver), even for $\epsilon$ as small as $10^{-3}$, see Figure~\ref{fig:feps}.
 Finally, note that, by a scaling argument, $f_{\epsilon,r_0}$ only depends on the ratio $r_0/\epsilon$, so that we may write only $f_\epsilon$, see \cite[Section 5]{KS11} for more details.

 Starting from the localized approximation $(r, \theta) \mapsto f_\epsilon(r)e^{\ii \theta} $ of a single vortex, one can then build the following initial condition for \eqref{eq:GPE_mag}: given vortex positions $a^0 = (a_j^0)_{j=1,\dots,n}\in\Omega_*^{n}$ with degrees $d = (d_j)_{j=1,\dots,n}\in\{\pm1\}^n$, we consider